ramosbugs/oauth2-rs/UPGRADE.md

 a few minor improvements.
 Consider following the tips below to help ensure a smooth upgrade process.

+### Upgrade Rust to 1.65 or newer

+The minimum supported Rust version (MSRV) is now 1.65.
+Going forward, this crate will maintain a policy of supporting Rust releases going back at least 6 months.
+Changes that break compatibility with Rust releases older than 6 months will no longer be considered SemVer breaking changes and will not result in a new major version number for this crate.
+MSRV changes will coincide with minor version updates and will not happen in patch releases.

 ### Add typestate const generics to `Client`

 Each auth flow depends on one or more server endpoints.
 For example, the